 Of course, when we talk about the number of projects, we are not generalizing.
-The number of projects that can be managed simultaneously by one person depends on the nature of the projects itself, mainly how long it lasts and how many people are involved.
+The number of projects that can be managed simultaneously by one person depends on the nature of the projects itself, mainly how long they last and how many people are involved.

 Quite a few smaller projects can be managed simultaneously without the danger of failing to meet the planned goals.
 We are talking here about a project that takes 3 to 6 months, handled by a team of 2 to 5 people.
 With larger projects (12-18 months in duration with a team size of 25 or more people) the story can be headed in a different direction.
 The bigger the project – the bigger the risk.
 Especially if it doesn’t have the sole attention of a project manager.

-However, when projects are similar and there is a routine in nature to an organization when it is done (unlike when the project in question is highly unique) – more project can be managed at one time, without stressing out a team leader and a team itself.
+However, when projects are similar and there is a sort of routin in the way they’re done (unlike when the project in question is highly unique) – more project can be managed at one time, without stressing out the team leader and the team itself.

-Also, technology, standards, and processes have allowed us to be more efficient when managing projects thus allowing a great number of projects done simultaneously.
+Also, technology, standards, and iproved processes have allowed us to be more efficient when managing projects thus allowing a great number of projects to be done simultaneously.

-Anyhow, when there are numerous projects on hands, a team overburden can kick in, followed by costly productivity, quality problems, and employee burnout.
+Anyhow, when there are numerous projects on hand, team burnout can kick in, followed by costly productivity and quality problems, as well as incresed employee fluctuation.

-First of all, executives can notice that their project manager is doing less managing and becoming more of a simple status reporter.
+First of all, executives can notice that their project manager is spending less managing project activities and becoming more of a status reporter.
 Overwhelmed by the size of their responsibilities, they have less and less influence on the direction of the projects.

-It’s clear that this is a very inefficient way for the organization to deliver good results.
+It’s clear that this is a very inefficient way for the organization to strive for good results.

 What can be done?